-In our view, this is inappropriate at a time when there is clear evidence of novel, externally-driven upward pressure on distributor costs, aside from the usual inflationary effects.
+In our view, this is insufficient at a time when there is clear evidence of upward pressure on distributor costs, aside from the usual inflationary effects.
+Such an arrangement may prove to be unsustainable and could even undermine the Board's objective to "facilitate the maintenance of a financially viable electricity industry".